O.T.R. Bagel Bar

 First thing’s first.
 What is an arepa?

-You may have walked by The Arepa Place tent on south side of Findlay market and wondered this very same question to yourself but, weren’t sure of the answer.
 As owner-operator Isis Arrieta-Dennis will tell you, an arepa is made from corn and can loosely be compared to a pita.
 The word arepa actually comes from the languages of indigenous populations in Colombia and Venezuela and has been adopted into the Spanish language to refer to this corn bread.
 In Isis’ home country Colombia, arepas are often stuffed with many ingredients such as chicken, beef, cheese and plantains.
 An arepa mixed with cheese and grilled is what she affectionately refers to as, “the Colombian version of a grilled cheese.”

 Isis was first inspired to create food by her mother.
 Growing up in Colombia, Isis’ mother owned her own restaurant so cooking seamlessly became a staple in Isis’ life.
 Today, her mother still inspires Isis with her recipes, knowledge and lots of love and support.